Enchanting Velika Planina, Slovenia: Hiking to the Herdsmen Settlement on the Big Plateau

 Trnič, the Cheese of Love

 Along with wooden knives and forks, ladles, and cookware, small pear-shaped figurines lined the shelves, which Grega explained were made of cheese.
-Herders would make Trnič during the summer pasturing season from cheese curd, cream and salt, then shape them to dry.
+Trnič cheese is a traditional Slovenian food, and herders would make it during the summer pasturing season from cheese curd, cream and salt, then shape them to dry.
 Interestingly, Trnič was a symbol of love and fertility.
 The shape of the cheese, which were imprinted with carved wooden shingles called pisave, represents the female breast.
 But the cheese wasn’t for eating, it was made for love.
 According to tradition, a young herder would present two Trnič cheeses to a girl he was in love with (one for each breast) upon returning to the valley.
 If she accepted the cheeses, it meant that she agreed to his courtship or possibly to marriage.
 Who knew cheese could be so romantic!

 The Chapel of Our Lady of the Snows